The Safest and Most Dangerous Places in New Brunswick, NJ: Crime Maps and Statistics

 Is New Brunswick, NJ Safe?

-The B grade indicates that the rate of crime is slightly lower than that of the average US city.
-New Brunswick ranks in the 64th percentile for safety, meaning it is safer than 64% of cities but less safe than 36%.
-This analysis applies only to New Brunswick's official city boundaries.
+The B overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where New Brunswick's combined rate is slightly lower than the norm.
+New Brunswick sits in the 64th percentile, ahead of 64% of cities and behind 36%.
+The grade covers only New Brunswick's official city boundaries.
 See the table below for nearby cities.

-The crime rate in New Brunswick is 19.89 per 1,000 residents in the typical year.
-New Brunswick Residents generally consider the south part of the city to be the safest.
-Your chance of being a victim of crime in New Brunswick varies by neighborhood - ranging from 1 in 42 in the west neighborhoods to 1 in 65 in the south.
+The overall crime rate in New Brunswick is 19.89 per 1,000 residents in a typical year.
+Residents generally consider the south part of the city the safest.
+Your chance of being a victim ranges from 1 in 42 in the west neighborhoods to 1 in 65 in the south.

-When looking at total crime counts (rather than per capita rates), the north parts of New Brunswick, NJ see the most incidents - about 242 per year.
-In contrast, the northeast part of the city has the fewest, with approximately 62 crimes annually.
+Counting total incidents instead of per-capita rates, the north parts of New Brunswick, NJ report the most crime, about 242 cases per year.
+The northeast part reports the fewest, around 62 per year.

 The Cost of Crime™ in New Brunswick, NJ

-The total projected cost of crime in New Brunswick for 2025 is $16,620,539.
-This translates to approximately $279 per resident and $879 per household.
-On average, crime-related costs account for 1.1% of the median household income in New Brunswick.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in New Brunswick for 2025 is $16,620,539, about $279 per resident and $879 per household.
+That equals 1.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.1%